totaro/ReactPlayground/README.md

 ## App.js:

 Testing states and props.
 Calling this.setState from Another Function.
-Toggless div background color with event trigger on button that calls event handler function
+Toggles div background color with event trigger on button that calls event handler function `changeColor()`.

 ```
 changeColor() {